 - Red (Pr): Carries the difference between red and luma.

-This separation of signals is what allowed component cables to deliver a sharper, more vibrant picture than the single yellow composite cable.
+This separation of signals allowed component cables to deliver a sharper, more vibrant picture than the single yellow composite cable.
 For its time, it was the peak of home video quality.
-But technology marches on, and today’s TVs are built around a purely digital input: HDMI.
+However, technology has advanced, and today’s TVs are built around a purely digital input: HDMI.

 The Bridge Between Worlds: The Component to HDMI Converter

-You can’t just use a simple cable to connect a component output to an HDMI input.
-The two signals are fundamentally different—one is analog, the other is digital.
+You cannot simply use a cable to connect a component output to an HDMI input because the two signals are fundamentally different—one is analog, the other is digital.
 This is where a converter box comes into play.

 “Think of a converter as a real-time translator for video signals,” explains tech installation expert, Marcus Thorne.
 “It’s not just changing the plug shape; it’s converting the very language the video is speaking from analog to digital so your new TV can make sense of it.”